+Thus, the above arguments suggest that it is in fact possible to explain authority in the sense of possessing rights to somehow direct another agent in the context of Hayekian settings.
+Admittedly, authority understood narrowly as a relation in which the employer has superior knowledge and can observe all contingencies that require a response by an employee is not consistent with such settings.
+But firm organization does not at all necessitate this kind of authority relation.
+The very fact that firms exist is prima facie evidence that they can somehow cope with the problems implied by Hayekian settings.9 In turn, this suggests economists are well-advised to scrap the narrow understanding of authority with which they have typically worked.

+Delegation as a Response to Hayekian Settings

-To sum up, it has been argued that it is possible to give efficiency explanations of authority in the context of Hayekian settings, approximated by hidden knowledge.
-This is not to say that authority relations will remain unaffected by the arguably increasing importance of Hayekian settings.
-To be sure, authority as understood by Coase and Simon, as a relation in which the principal has superior knowledge and can observe all contingencies that require a response by some employee, is an increasingly unrealistic conceptualization of authority.
-Actually, this kind of authority was already too descriptively narrow with respect to the business firms that Mises (1949) discussed.
-Mises clearly recognized that in many firms decision rights are allocated by the entrepreneur (and the board of directors) to lower levels, presumably in order to better cope with distributed knowledge, an insight that is not present in Coase (1937) and Simon (1951).
-However, Mises also understood that such rights are circumscribed in an attempt to cope with the control problem that follows from delegation.6 Thus, decision rights are delegated in firms, but they are delegated as means to an end (Hayek 1973); their use is monitored (Jensen and Meckling 1992), and top-management reserves ultimate decision rights for itself (Baker, Gibbons, and Murphy 2000). suggests that authority in the sense of direction and centralized decision-making - which, as Mises emphasized, does not require detailed knowledge about a subordinate's knowledge or available actions - may persist in Hayekian settings.
-Per implication, even in "knowledgebased" firms, there may be a need for centralized coordination.
+The reason that firms can thrive even though their internal organization exemplify Hayekian settings is that they have recourse to delegation.
+As Mises (1949: 303) emphasized, "... entrepreneurs are not omnipresent.
+They cannot themselves attend to the manifold tasks which are incumbent upon them."
+Mises (1949: 305) clearly recognized that in many firms decision rights are allocated by the entrepreneur (and the board of directors) to lower levels, presumably in order to better cope with distributed knowledge, an insight that is not present in Coase (1937).
+He perceptively recognized that delegation leads to agency problems, but argued that the system of double-entry bookkeeping and other control measures may partly cope with such problems.
+Mises also understood that delegation of decision rights is circumscribed in an attempt to cope with the control problem that follows from delegation.11

+Of course, there are also offsetting benefits of firm organization, such as the superior ability of firms to organize transactions characterized by high-levels of relation-specific investments (Williamson 1985, 1996; Grossman and Hart 1986; Hart and Moore 1990).

+An alternative mechanism is to suppress Hayekian settings as possible by discouraging local initiative, indoctrinating employees harshly, and operating with rigid routines and operating procedures.
+In a dynamic economy, this is, however, bound to lead to financial disaster.

+In the Misesian scheme, an organizational equilibrium obtains where decision rights are delegated in such a way that the benefits of delegation in terms of better utilizing local knowledge are balanced against the costs of delegation in terms of agency losses (as in Jensen and Meckling 1992).
+This provides a useful perspective on many of those new organizational forms that are argued to be characteristic of the knowledge economy (cf. Cowen and Parker 1997), such as team-organization, "molecular forms", and other manifestations of organizational delegation and decentralization: These are prompted by a market-driven pressure to delegate decision rights (e.g., to better serve customer preferences) and structure reward schemes in such a way that optimal tradeoffs are reached.
+Thus, decision rights are delegated inside firms, but they are delegated as means to an end (Hayek 1973), their use is monitored (Jensen and Meckling 1992), and top-management reserves ultimate decision rights for itself (Baker, Gibbons, and Murphy 2000).

+This underscores the argument made earlier that authority in the sense of direction and centralized decision-making - which, as Mises emphasized, does not require detailed knowledge about a subordinate's knowledge or available actions - may persist in Hayekian settings.
+Per implication, even in "knowledge-based" firms, there may be a need for centralized coordination.
 As I shall argue next, when there is such a need, it is often efficient to centralize ownership to alienable assets.
 In turn, this suggests that centralized coordination is a feature of firms rather than markets.